ifu97224/grocery_recommender/README.md

 https://www.dunnhumby.com/careers/engineering/sourcefiles

 The actual data utilized was from the “Let’s get sort of real” section, specifically the data from a randomly selected group of 5,000 customers

+#### Libraries required to run the code

+The code has been written with Python 3, all required libraries are contained within the requirements.txt file